martinpihrt/OSPy-plugins/plugins/shelly_cloud_integrator/README.md

 Tested in Python 3+

+The plug-in includes a `plugin.json` manifest and reports its worker, Shelly server, configured, loaded and online devices, retry state, latest request and errors through the OSPy system health interface.
+The cloud authorization key is not included in diagnostics or the settings JSON endpoint.

 How to get the latest device status via Shelly Cloud API and curl.
 Path: https://server_uri/device/status.
 Supported methods: GET and POST.
 Parameters are supplied via query or request body